talis/babel-node-client/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.3.4 - Adds the ability to fetch an individual annotation

 0.3.3 - Adds support for passing in params to a feed.
 Adds support for making a HEAD request to a feed to see if there are any annotations added.